introduction-to-python-bsuir-2019/PythonHomework/README.md

 With the argument `--limit` the program prints given number of news.

-With the argument `--verbose` the program prints all logs in stdout.(Still in progress)
+With the argument `--verbose` the program prints all logs in stdout.

 Withe the argument `--version` the program prints in stdout it's current version and complete it's work.